Call integration tools directly from your workflow code with guaranteed execution, no LLM in the loop.

 The real power is combining both in a single workflow.
 Use deterministic calls for predictable operations and hand off to the model when you need reasoning.

-Steps 1, 3, and 4 always execute the same way.
-Step 2 is where the model adds value: reasoning about data that would be hard to codify as rules.
+Steps 2 and 3 always execute the same way.
+Step 1 is where the model adds value: researching and reasoning about data that would be hard to codify as rules.